tidewave-ai/tidewave_js/README.md

 # Tidewave

-> Tidewave Web for Next.js and React+Vite is currently in alpha testing!

 Tidewave is the coding agent for full-stack web app development.
 [See our website](https://tidewave.ai) for more information.

+This project supports:

+  * Next.js 15/16

-If you are using Next.js or you have a React + Vite frontend, talking either to a backend as a service (such as Supabase) or a third-party framework, you are in the right place!
+  * React + Vite frontends, with either a backend as a service (such as Supabase) or a third-party framework

 If you are using React with Django, FastAPI, Flask, Phoenix, or Rails, [follow the steps here instead](http://hexdocs.pm/tidewave/react.html).